Jamcdonald120/Titancraft-Above-Wiki/bosses.md

 ## Beau

+Possible Coords: x: 49735, y: 119, z: -176

 Beau is a wanderer merchant that spawns in different locations every in game day during daytime. players can buy from Beau mini blocks (1 shard + specific block = 8 mini blocks), and when they do they get the [Its a small world](advancements.md#its-a-small-world) advancement, the [Second pickings](advancements.md#second-pickings) if a player buys something that wasn't sold last time, and if they buy everything they get the [Everything must go](advancements.md#everything-must-go) advancement.

+## Jenner

+Coords: x: 499940, y: 106, z: 404

+Trades

+- 1 Titan Shard -> Some Lost Stuff

+Jenner is a merchant that is located in a blimp in the Hills biome.